Business Intelligence Reporting Tool (BIRT) is the free, open source reporting system built on Eclipse™. Millions of developers worldwide use BIRT.

 - Create or modify the SortCL data preparation job in IRI Workbench where BIRT is running.
 In the SortCL script, your first target definition section must specify

 /OUTFILE=stdoutso the birt report will use the standard output of SortCL as its "IRI Data Source."

 /OUTFILEfields included in your report also specify supporting fields.
 For example, include the

-/SUMMARYfields so their formatted fields dget populated with aggregate values.
+/SUMMARYfields so their formatted fields get populated with aggregate values.

-- Tell your BIRT report template to use the output fields named in the stdout section of the SortCL script, so those values feed teh display.
+- Tell your BIRT template to use the output fields name in the stdout section of the SortCL script, so those values feed the display.
 BIRT can also perform further calculations on the SortCL results, if necessary.

 Note that you can also independently target other file, table, and/or procedural targets while generating stdout for BIRT.

-Open Data Access (ODA) allows BIRT and IRI CoSort's SortCL data transformation (and masking) program to communicate at reporting time.
+Open Data Access (ODA) allows BIRT and the SortCL data transformation and masking program in CoSort to communicate at reporting time.

 Through the ODA connection, BIRT reads and runs the SortCL script of your choice so you can create reports and charts of endless design possibilities.
-This diagram shows the basic flow of data from the original file through SortCL and to BIRT.
+This diagram show the bsic flow of data from the original file through SortCL and to BIRT.

 Since running a report runs the SortCL script, any changes made to the script are effortlessly added to the report.
 Simply make your change, save it, and refresh or rerun your report.
 There is no need to recreate the connection or change anything else.